Protesters detained in Russia as thousands rally ahead of Putin's inauguration - 41NBC News | WMGT-DT

 Russian media reported Saturday that detentions took place at rallies throughout the country before the protest in the capital even began.
 Interfax news agency reported a number of Navalny’s supporters were detained on Friday — a day ahead of the protests.

-Overall, more than 1,200 people were detained at anti-government rallies across Russia on Saturday, nearly half of them in Moscow, according to OVD-Info — a group that monitors political repression in Russia.
+Overall, nearly 1,600 people were detained at anti-government rallies across Russia on Saturday, according to OVD-Info — a group that monitors political repression in Russia.

+Navalny tweeted overnight that he was released from custody until his pending court date.
+He said he stands accused of organizing a protest rally and resisting police.